 The Devon and Cornwall Reference Library at Plymouth had, said the article, one of Chapple's works.*

 Western Morning News 20 September 1933 p4 col5

 * 2015 - Devon Heritage Centre has Six anthems dedicated to the choir of Ashburton Church by Samuel Chapple, ref 2141A/PZ/1

-The account of Samuel's life given John S Sainsbury differs slightly.
+The account of Samuel's life given by John S Sainsbury differs slightly.
 He says that Samuel became blind at 15 months old.
 According to the dictionary, Samuel's works were: Three sonatas for the pianoforte, with an accompaniment for the violin; Six songs, dedicated to Miss Amelia Templer; Five songs and a glee, the words written by A G C Tucker Esq.; Six anthems in score; A second set of anthems in score; a third set of six anthems and twelve psalm tunes.
-He also wrote an anthem for the coronation of George IV, sung in Ashburton Church on coronation day.
+He also wrote an anthem for the coronation of George IV, sung in Ashburton Church on coronation day*.